top of page

 Alcohol: 35%

-In the bottle: A nice slightly sharp rice shochu nose at the start, once it calms down you can get a good sense of what to expect in the bottle; all the big notes are there, vanilla, caramel, custards and something that reminds me of vanilla orange soda.
-Overall, this feels refined, fresh and ready to be enjoyed in the glass.
+In the bottle: A nice slightly sharp rice shōchū nose at the start.
+Once it calms down, you get a good sense of what to expect in the bottle—all the big notes are there: vanilla, caramel, custard, and something that reminds me of vanilla orange soda.
+Overall, this feels refined, fresh, and ready to be enjoyed in the glass.

-On the rocks: Unbelievably smooth, almost creamy, with big notes of vanilla and burnt caramel; it drinks so cleanly, it is hard to feel the 35% alcohol.
-The amber hue in the glass gives the impression of oak aging (which I could not find anything online to support this); however, I do not catch any specific oaky notes, so not sure where that is coming from.
+On the rocks: Unbelievably smooth—almost creamy—with big notes of vanilla and burnt caramel.
+It drinks so cleanly that it’s hard to feel the 35% alcohol.
+The amber hue in the glass gives the impression of oak aging (though I couldn’t find anything online to support this), but I don’t catch any specific oaky notes, so not sure where that comes from.
+Still, the overall experience is rich, balanced, and very enjoyable over ice.

 水割り Diluted with water

-4:1, Kokura on the rocks is already smooth and with a little water, this almost smooths out too much and all of the defining notes become too soft.
+4:1 ratio: Kokura on the rocks is already smooth, and with a little water it almost smooths out too much—all of the defining notes become too soft.
+The vanilla, caramel, and custard lose some of their presence, making this feel less vibrant than on the rocks.

-Paired with chocolate: Now that is a beautiful pairing, those nice vanilla and caramel notes blend into a perfect balance with the semi-dark chocolate, reminds me of a dark chocolate ganache with some hints of citrus.
-Paired with an 80% dark chocolate it becomes so rich and velvety; this would make a great secret ingreditent in a chocolate cake.
+Paired with chocolate: Now that is a beautiful pairing.
+Those nice vanilla and caramel notes blend into a perfect balance with the semi-dark chocolate, reminding me of a dark chocolate ganache with hints of citrus.
+Paired with an 80% dark chocolate, it becomes so rich and velvety—this would make a great secret ingredient in a chocolate cake.

 Enjoy on-the-rocks